engin100/980/labs/lab-4.md

 - [ ] A screenshot of your completed data table.
 (You only need to submit a screenshot of whatever number of rows fits into a single image)
 - [ ] A plot of all raw value variables versus time.
 - [ ] An image of your fully color-coded breadboard.
+- [ ] A screenshot of the completed KiCAD schematic

 Note that only one person on your team needs to submit to canvas.